saumyasri123/Auction-Hub/ReadMe.md

 The server uses Express.js with Javascript.
 It implements a RESTful API design with WebSocket support for real-time features.
 The architecture follows a service-oriented pattern with separate services for auctions, emails, invoices, and Redis operations.

 **Key Design Decisions:**
-- **Express.js with Javascript**: Familiar framework with type safety
+- **Express.js with Javascript**: Familiar framework with  safety
 - **Service Layer Pattern**: Separates business logic into dedicated service classes (AuctionService, EmailService, InvoiceService)
 - **WebSocket Integration**: Real-time bidding and auction state updates
 - **Middleware-based Authentication**: JWT-based authentication with role-based access control

 ## Database and Storage

-The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations.
+The application uses PostgreSQL as the primary database with Drizzle ORM for safe database operations.
 The schema supports multi-table relationships for users, auctions, bids, notifications, counter-offers, and invoices.

 **Key Design Decisions:**
 - **PostgreSQL with Neon**: Serverless PostgreSQL for scalability and ease of deployment
-- **Drizzle ORM**: Type-safe SQL operations with excellent TypeScript integration
+- **Drizzle ORM**: safe SQL operations with excellent JavaScript integration
 - **Database Schema**: Comprehensive schema with proper relationships and constraints using enums for status fields
 - **Redis for Caching**: Handles real-time auction state, distributed locking, and session management